MicrosoftDocs/memdocs/sccm/core/servers/manage/admin-console.md

 ## <a name="bkmk_viewconnected"></a> View recently connected consoles
 <!--3699367-->

 Starting in version 1902, you can view the most recent connections for the Configuration Manager console.
 The view includes active connections and those that recently connected.
-You'll always see your current console connection in the list.
-You only see connections from the Configuration Manager console, not PowerShell or other SDK-based connections to the SMS Provider.
+You'll always see your current console connection in the list and you only see connections from the Configuration Manager console.
+You won't see PowerShell or other SDK-based connections to the SMS Provider.
 The site removes instances from the list that are older than 30 days.

 ### Prerequisites to view connected consoles